Get the #1 Gutter Protection in the Nation

 You may not realize it, but your gutters are one of the most critical features on your home.
 They're designed to take water away from the house, but if you neglect them, your gutters will fill up and water will start creeping in.
-Here to help you prevent that and get clean gutters for good is Karl Scheib, President of Gutter Helmet of Greater Denver.
+Here to help you prevent that and get clean gutters for good is Gutter Helmetman, President of Gutter Helmet of Greater Denver.

 You can save up to 50% off and for a limited time receive the 2017 prices.
 Call now because there are limited colors available in 2017 prices.
 Plus...
 You`ll get a 100 dollar gift card if Gutter Helmet can`t beat any no clog guaranteed competitor.